qmlbook/qmlbook/docs/ch07-modelview/modelview.rst

 .. figure:: assets/automatic/gridview-basic.png
     :scale: 50%

 The two elements are similar in their usage.
 Thus, we will begin with the ``ListView`` and then describe the ``GridView`` with the former as the starting point of the comparison.
+Notice that the ``GridView`` places a list of items into a two dimenstional grid.
+If you want to show a table of data you need to use the ``TableView`` which is described in the `Table Models`_ section.

 The ``ListView`` is similar to the ``Repeater`` element.
 It uses a ``model``, instantiates a ``delegate`` and between the delegates, there can be ``spacing``.
 The listing below shows how a simple setup can look.